ARMmbed/mbed-os/TESTS/network/emac/README.md

 ## Other configuration options

-Targets with connectivity set the target.network-default-interface-type configuration variable appropriately, either to their only interface or their most-commonly-used one.
-For targets that provide more than one type of connectivity, you may choose the default by overriding the target.network-default-interface-type configuration variable.
+Targets with connectivity set the `target.network-default-interface-type` configuration variable appropriately, either to their only interface or their most commonly used one.
+For targets that provide more than one type of connectivity, you may choose the default by overriding the `target.network-default-interface-type` configuration variable.

 For Ethernet, if you want to overrride the default, set the `json` configuration to: